-Video Surveillance System (VSS): All CYS program facilities utilize a comprehensive video surveillance system.
-VSS is designed to deter and reduce the risk of child abuse in CYS facilities; protect staff from unwarranted allegations of child abuse, provide Soldiers and Parents with "peace of mind" and support CYS management staff in the exercise of program oversight.
+Closed-Circuit Television: All CYS program facilities utilize a comprehensive closed circuit television.
+CCTV is designed to deter and reduce the risk of child abuse in CYS facilities; protect staff from unwarranted allegations of child abuse, provide Soldiers and Parents with "peace of mind" and support CYS management staff in the exercise of program oversight.